-- (54) After each offering the Course Co-ordinator will evaluate and make necessary adjustments to a course, considering staff and student feedback and student outcomes (pass and fail rates, withdrawals and achievement levels) (see Appendix 1 & 2).
-Any adjustments required may then be incorporated into the next iteration of the course. - (55) The course evaluation should be documented by the Course Co-ordinator and stored centrally as required by the

-School (e.g. in the Course Assessment Return (CAR) or Faculty Quality Assurance Folder) to assist Schools, Faculty Boards and Academic Senate with tracking the quality assurance of courses.

-(56) Academic Senate and the Program and Course Approval Committee may request periodic reviews to ensure that all courses continue to offer distinct content and appropriate learning outcomes.
+- (55) After each offering the Course Co-ordinator will evaluate and make necessary adjustments to a course, considering staff and student feedback and student outcomes (pass and fail rates, withdrawals and achievement levels) (see Academic Reflection on Courses & Course Reflections Summary).
+Any adjustments required may then be incorporated into the next iteration of the course. - (56) The course evaluation should be documented by the Course Co-ordinator and stored centrally as required by the School (e.g. in the Course Assessment Return (CAR) or Faculty Quality Assurance Folder) to assist Schools, Faculty Boards and Academic Senate with tracking the quality assurance of courses. - (57) Academic Senate and the Program and Course Approval Committee may request periodic reviews to ensure that all courses continue to offer distinct content and appropriate learning outcomes.